 Dr. Frawley-O’Dea earned her doctorate in Clinical Psychology at the Gordon Derner Institute for Advanced Psychological Studies at Adelphi University and received a Certificate in Advanced Psychotherapy and Psychoanalysis also from Adelphi.
 She taught in Adelphi’s doctoral and post-doctoral programs and was co-director, faculty and supervisor at the Manhattan Institute for Psychoanalysis where she also served as Executive Director of their Trauma Treatment Program.
 She was faculty and supervisor at the National Institute for the Psychotherapies Supervisory Training Program and in their National Training Program for Psychoanalysis.
 In Charlotte, she served as faculty, supervisor and curriculum consultant for the North Carolina Institute for Clinical Pastoral Counseling.

-Dr. Frawley-O’Dea has been Executive Director of at Presby Psych since 2010 and has her practice at our South Park/Sharon Road location where she accepts Blue Cross/Blue Shield.
+Dr. Frawley-O’Dea has been Executive Director of Presby Psych since 2010 and has her practice at our South Park/Sharon Road location where she accepts Blue Cross/Blue Shield insurance.
 She takes a relational psychodynamic approach to her clinical work informed by trauma theory and contemporary neuroscience.
 Her website is www.mgfod.com.

 Ms. Lesesne is an award-winning counselor who now focuses on career counseling and personal coaching.
-She also had over 20 years of experience as an educator and communications skills trainer in both non-profit and corporate settings.
+She also has over 20 years of experience as an educator and communications skills trainer in both non-profit and corporate settings.
 Ms. Lesesne’s approach honors the unique individuality of each client in order to help them develop personalized career goals and life plans, while identifying and eliminating obstacles to reaching those goals.
 She has retired as a psychotherapist and therefore does not take insurance.
-She is located in our Dilworth office.
+She is located in our Sharon Road/South Park office.

-Ms. Mader-Adkins works clinically with adolescents, adults, couples and families and welcomes to her practice members of the LGBTQ communities She earned a Bachelor of Arts in Psychology at University of North Carolina Wilmington and a Master of Arts in Clinical Mental Health Counseling at University of North Carolina Charlotte where she was an Honor’s student and served as the Wellness Chair for UNCC’s chapter of Chi Sigma Iota, an international honor society of counseling professionals and counselors-in-training dedicated to excellent in scholarship, research. and clinical practice.
-As a couples counselor, Ms. Mader-Adkins is certified in Level 1 Gottman approach, a nationally respected model of couples therapy.
-Located at our Myers Park/Park Road office, she accepts Aetna and Blue Cross/Blue Shield.
+Ms. Mader works clinically with adolescents, adults, couples and families and welcomes to her practice members of the LGBTQ communities.
+She earned a Bachelor of Arts in Psychology at the University of North Carolina Wilmington and a Master of Arts in Clinical Mental Health Counseling at the University of North Carolina Charlotte where she was an Honor’s student and served as the Wellness Chair for UNCC’s chapter of Chi Sigma Iota, an international honor society of counseling professionals and counselors-in-training dedicated to excellence in scholarship, research. and clinical practice.
+As a couples counselor, Ms. Mader is certified in Level 1 Gottman approach, a nationally respected model of couples therapy.
+Located at our Myers Park/Park Road office, she accepts Aetna and Blue Cross/Blue Shield insurance.